-Dr. Watt and other experts think that one way the human spinal cord adapts to microgravity is by responding less and less to stimulation.
-To compensate for this, more signals from the brain are then needed to stimulate muscles to exert the same effort as they would on Earth.
-If this hypothesis is correct, the longer the astronaut remains in space, the less effective his or her exercise routines will be.
-The experiment H-Reflex was designed to test this theory.
+Dr Watt and other experts believed that one way the human spinal cord adapts to microgravity is by responding less and less to stimulation.
+To compensate for this, more signals from the brain would be needed to stimulate muscles to exert the same effort as they would on Earth.
+Had this hypothesis been correct, the longer the astronaut remained in space, the less effective his or her exercise routines would have been.
+The H-Reflex experiment was designed to test this theory.

 A five-minute experiment

 It's very easy to do the H-Reflex experiment: the astronaut assumes a seated position, being held in place by straps so that he or she doesn't move or float away.
 Slight electroshocks are given to stimulate nerves in the leg.
 Muscle contractions are recorded to determine the level of sensitivity of the spinal cord which, in turn, transmits the signals sent and received by the H-Reflex equipment.
 Astronauts test themselves several times in space to see if alterations in stimulation response can be observed and correlated over time.

 Astronaut Frank L. Culbertson and Cosmonaut Mikhail Tyurin of Expedition 3 conduct an H-Reflex test.
 (Courtesy of NASA)